June 27, 2023

-Memorial Day, the kickoff of cookouts, is next week.
-As anyone born and raised in Texas knows, cookouts are no casual affairs--- they're a way of life!
+The first warm days of summer are the kickoff for cookouts.
 Planning and preparing for a cookout can seem insurmountable; it's certainly easy to get lost in the details of preparing for such a big event.
 But don't worry we got you covered.
-Here are 5 easy steps from a seasoned veteran to prepare for a cookout!
+Here are 2 plans, a Cooling Plan and a Cookout Plan with easy steps.

 1. Create a Guest List.